 Examples of thinking words instead of an angry shout to 12 years old below

-Dr. Charles Fay, author of Love and Logic tells us that angry words will get us nowhere.
+Dr. Charles Fay, author of Love and Logic teaches a method that works better than getting angry.
 Kids may obey out of fear, but anger can result in resentment.
-Parents should refrain from shouting or bursting into anger.
-Instead, we should use “thinking words.”
+We should never shout at our kids or anyone we love for that matter.
+Instead, use “thinking words” and give a little space for your child to “think it over.”
 Here are a few examples:

 Parent – “Hey, you don’t turn your back when I am talking, I am your mother!”